Turn Your House into Your Dream Home: A Guide to Home Remodeling

 Step 2.
 Check the Work Quality

-While marveling at your beautiful home, it would be wise to check the quality of the work of your contractor.
+While marveling at your beautiful home, check the quality of the work of your contractor.
 See if there are any issues, such as cracks, faulty lights, holes in the roof, and leaky faucets, among others.

 Sometimes, these problems are overlooked during the renovation.
-And other times, the project is already completed before these issues manifest.
+Other times, the project is already completed before these issues manifest.

 Step 3: Finalize Invoices and Make Sure Everyone Has Been Paid

-You don’t want to end up being a bad client, so make sure that all your bills with the suppliers and partners―from your architect to the general contractors―have been duly settled.
+You don’t want to be a bad client, so make sure to duly settle all your bills with the suppliers and partners―from your architect to the general contractors.
 Keep the receipts and invoices in a folder so you can refer to them if a dispute arises.
 Better yet, keep digital copies of these documents just in case you lose the original ones.

 If you’re fully satisfied with the services of your suppliers, show your gratitude by sending them gifts, writing a great review, or giving them a referral.
-Of course, these are not required, but showing a gesture of goodwill won’t hurt.
+Of course, this isn't required, but a gesture of goodwill won’t hurt.

 Read more: Get Interior Design Ideas: 10 Home Improvement Shows on Netflix to Binge Watch